Metropolis of Kyiv: Modern times

 This model was proposed only as a transition to the final canonical independence of the Ukrainian Church — the publication of a tomos on autocephaly.
 During the negotiations, the Ukrainian side had a real opportunity to significantly optimize the model of canonical legitimization of the UOC-KP and UAOC.
 However, for this the Ukrainian side also had to go to a meeting in Constantinople, namely to agree that the head of the Ukrainian church in the Ecumenical Patriarchate will be elected Ecumenical Patriarch from the three candidates proposed by the Ukrainian episcopate.
 The UAOC agreed to refrain from nominating its own candidates.
 Thus, the UOC-KP had the opportunity to nominate Patriarch Filaret and two other candidates from the episcopate of the UOC-KP.
 But this option was rejected.

 On the 40th day after the death of His Beatitude Methodius, his Spiritual Testament was published, emphasizing the continuation of the UAOC's long course of establishing communion with the Ecumenical Patriarchate.
 His Beatitude also ordered to continue the dialogue with the Episcopate of the Ukrainian Orthodox Church of the Kyiv Patriarchate and the Ukrainian-centric part of the Episcopate of the Ukrainian Orthodox Church (Moscow Patriarchate) led by Metropolitan Oleksandr Drabynko on unification into a single local on merging with other Orthodox jurisdictions in Ukraine without the canonical blessing of Ecumenical Patriarch Bartholomew I.

 As the vicar of the Metropolitan of Kyiv throne, Metropolitan Macarius Maletych clearly stated his desire to unite the UAOC with the UOC-KP.
 After his election as the Primate of the Ukrainian Autocephalous Orthodox Church, he also stated that he was ready to go "to Onuphrius and bow at his feet so that he would move away from Moscow" to establish a Local Church.

-In 2008, during the jubilee celebrations dedicated to the 1020th anniversary of the Baptism of Kyivan Rus, Ecumenical Patriarch Bartholomew I repeatedly named the Patriarchate of Constantinople the Mother Church in relation to the Ukrainian Orthodox Church of the Moscow Patriarchate.
-And on July 26, 2008, in his program address to the Ukrainian people, delivered on Sophia Square in Kyiv, Patriarch Bartholomew directly called the accession of the Metropolitanate of Kyiv to the Moscow Patriarchate an annexation.
+In 2008, during the jubilee celebrations dedicated to the 1020th anniversary of the Baptism of Kievan Rus, Ecumenical Patriarch Bartholomew I repeatedly named the Patriarchate of Constantinople the Mother Church in relation to the Ukrainian Orthodox Church of the Moscow Patriarchate.
+And on July 26, 2008, in his program address to the Ukrainian people, delivered on Sophia Square in Kyiv, Patriarch Bartholomew directly called the accession of the Metropolis of Kyiv to the Moscow Patriarchate an annexation.
 He stressed that his Church agreed to "limit itself" to promote the fuller use of the "spiritual heritage of Byzantium", as well as to protect the Orthodox identity of the Ukrainian people.

 Patriarch Bartholomew put the events of 1686 on a par with the gift of autocephaly to a number of Local Churches in the Balkans: Greece, Serbia, and Albania.